 Combustion systems burn biomass to produce steam in a boiler, turning a turbine connected to a generator.
 This method of producing electricity is quite inefficient, at about 20 to 30%.
-In these systems, combustion products tend to form deposits on the heat transfer surfaces, increasing maintenance requirements and decreasing the lifetime of these surfaces as a result of corrosion and erosion.
+In these systems, combustion products tend to form deposits on the heat transfer surfaces, increasing maintenance requirements and decreasing the lifetime of these surfaces because of corrosion and erosion.
 Ash has to be collected and removed from the system.
 The variability of incoming feedstock in terms of its composition and moisture content can present problems in combustion systems, most notably with MSW and mixed feeds.
 Systems that use a more homogeneous feedstock benefit from more complete combustion, which increases efficiency and reduces combustion waste products and emissions.
 Various boiler designs try to address these issues.

 Gasification is more efficient than combustion, but the technologies employed are not as mature or common in commercial operation.
 The two basic types of gasification are direct-fired (aerobic) and indirect-fired (anaerobic).
 Gasification uses oxygen (direct-fired systems only), steam, heat, and pressure to break down organic materials to produce syngas, which is primarily hydrogen and carbon monoxide.
 Syngas is cleaned to remove impurities, then is used to generate electricity in a gas turbine or fuel cell, or is used to produce transportation fuels and/or commercially valuable chemicals.
+For on-site syngas applications, it is important to consider who owns and maintains Fort Campbell's gas lines because existing infrastructure would ideally be used to transport the syngas.
 The syngas resulting from direct-fired systems has a lower heating value than the syngas from indirect-fired systems, and requires significant upgrading and processing to be used as fuel.
 The inorganic materials are discharged as inert solids that can often be used for another purpose.
 There are many types of gasification designs that use different amounts of oxygen and steam at different stages and temperatures, producing different amounts of waste heat, syngas, and solids.